fblettner/liberty-core/README.md

 ## In progress
 I'm currently migrate components used in Liberty Framework to be standalone component and npm installable.
 This work is in progress, any contributions is welcome
 Documentation an preview of components are available at : [https://docs.nomana-it.fr/liberty-core/](https://docs.nomana-it.fr/liberty-core/)
+More components will come very soon, they are already in the framework but overridable functions have to be implemented.
+Liberty Grid and Liberty Dialog will be available soon...

 ## **Overview**
 **Liberty Core** is a reusable component library designed for React applications.
 It provides a collection of UI components, utilities, and styles to streamline development.
 This package includes pre-styled components, utility functions, and common types, making it an essential part of the Liberty Framework.
+This is not just a component libraray

 ## **Features**
 - 🎨 **Theme & Styling**: Centralized theme management.